mainflux/docs/docs/provision.md

 By default, call to `/mapping` endpoint will create one thing and two channels (`control` and `data`) and connect it.
 If there is a requirement for different provision layout we can use [config](docker/configs/config.toml) file in addition to environment variables.

 For the purposes of running provision as an add-on in docker composition environment variables seems more suitable.
 Environment variables are set in [.env][env].

 Configuration can be specified in [config.toml][conftoml].
-Config file can specify all the settings that environment variables can configure and in addition
-`/mapping` endpoint provision layout can be configured.
+Config file can specify all the settings that environment variables can configure and in addition `/mapping` endpoint provision layout can be configured.

 In `config.toml` we can enlist array of things and channels that we want to create and make connections between them which we call provision layout.

-Metadata can be whatever suits your needs except that at least one thing needs to have `external_id` (which is populated with value from [request](#example)).
-Thing that has `external_id` will be used for creating bootstrap configuration which can be fetched with [Agent][agent].
+Things Metadata can be whatever suits your needs.
+Thing that has metadata with `external_id` will have bootstrap configuration created, `external_id` value will be populated with value from [request](#example)).
+Bootstrap configuration which can be fetched with [Agent][agent].
 For channels metadata `type` is reserved for `control` and `data` which we use with [Agent][agent].

 Example of provision layout below